-Table 2-2 provides a comprehensive examination of trends in housing occupancy in the Town of La Prairie since 1980.
-These data are telling, as they illustrate the decline in housing units in the town during the 1980's and a somewhat significant shift back to a positive increase in the Town's housing stock.
-It is significant to note that the zero vacancy rate for the owner occupied housing units.
+Table 2-2 provides a comprehensive examination of trends in housing occupancy in the Town of Johnstown since 1980.
+These data are telling, as they illustrate the increase in housing units in the town during the period and a somewhat significant shift back to a positive increase in the Town's housing stock.
 A certain amount of vacancy is necessary for a healthy housing market.
 According to HUD, an overall vacancy rate of around 3% allows consumers adequate choice and mobility, with owner-occupied rates around 1.5% and renter-occupied rates around 5% considered acceptable.
-As table 2-2 indicates, the town's total vacancy rate in 2000 was right at the HUD-prescribed rate.
-The overall vacancy rate is right on target with the HUD recommendations.
-Overall, these data show that the town is maintaining a healthy amount of available housing options for those who wish to rent but could use greater options for those who wish to own.
-Please note the difference in housing units between the two tables.
-Table 2-1 depicts sample coverage while Table 2-2 is 100% coverage.
+As table 2-2 indicates, the town's total vacancy rate in 2000 was above the HUD-prescribed rate.
+Overall, these data show that the town is maintaining a healthy amount of available housing options for those who wish to own but could use greater options for those who wish to rent.